a-gheorghe/time_picker/README.md

 ## Getting started

-To see this project locally, clone the repo or download it onto your computer.
-Then, open the HTML page in any internet browser.
+To see this project locally:
+- clone the repo or download it onto your computer
+- open `index.html` any internet browser

 ## Description